 Mastered the basics already?
 Then you’re ready to try something more advanced.

-As I mentioned above, my brand new Bokeh Texture Pack will be available soon.
+As I mentioned above, my brand new Bokeh Texture Packs are now available.
 So I just wanted to give you a little teaser to show you what you can do with them and how much fun it is to add some bokeh to your images.

 I am also making a bokeh template collection for Luminar as well!
 When they are all available you’ll see a link here, so stay tuned!